Blended Design in Practice

 - Create learning profiles for personalized learning goals.

-Small implementation goals will help you to become familiar with the concepts shared in this book and increase your confidence to take on an entire blended unit.
+Small implementation goals will help you become familiar with the concepts shared in this book and increase your confidence to take on an entire blended unit.

 - Which activities worked?
 Which didn’t?